-A contract asset is initially recognised for revenue earned from product transfer because the receipt of consideration is conditional on successful delivery of products.
-Upon delivery and acceptance by the customer, the amount recognised as contract assets is reclassified to trade receivables.
+A contract asset is initially recognized for revenue earned from product transfer because the receipt of consideration is conditional on successful delivery of products.
+Upon delivery and acceptance by the customer, the amount recognized as contract assets is reclassified to trade receivables.

 Contract assets are subject to impairment assessment.
 Refer to accounting policies on impairment of financial Assets in Trade receivables.
-A receivable is recognised if an amount of consideration that is unconditional is due from the customer (i.e., only the passage of time is required before payment of the consideration is due).
+Receivable is recognized if an amount of consideration that is unconditional is due from the customer (i.e., only the passage of time is required before payment of the consideration is due).
 Refer to accounting policies of financial assets b) Taxes